kpurcell84/terminal_yaniv/README.md

 ### TODO:
 - Get multiplayer with more than one human to work
-- Implement straight flushes
+- Investigate screen flicker
-- Implement lucky draw
+- Add end game screen
 - Implement medium ai
 - Implement hard ai
 - Add ability to save a game